vippsas/vipps-login-api/vipps-login-api.md

 The user will always be returned to the `redirect_uri`.

-If the user logged in they will be returned to the `redirect_uri` with a code that can be used to complete the login.
+If the user completes the login they will be returned to the `redirect_uri` with a code that can be used to complete the login.
 Just like in a regular [Authorization code](#authorization-code-grant) login.

 `https://client.example.com/callback?code=12adsa938721987321asd9873&state=123987218dh`